nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### 4.4 Mark your tasks as TODO : `undone`

-Marks your task as TODO or pending
+Marks your task back as TODO

 <div markdown="block" class="alert alert-primary">